One third of your life if spent working, amounting to about 90,000 hours. I’m beyond the half-way point now, about 45,000 hours into it.

 I don’t care if you think you are a night owl.
 You can learn any habit, including the habit of being an early riser.
 I have yet to meet a productive and successful person who does not have an early start to her day.

-Strive to join the 5 AM Club, or at least the 6 AM Club!
+Strive to join the 5 AM Club, or at least the 6 or 7 AM Club!
 You will be more productive and able to work in peace without the demands of the world creeping in.

 Pro Tip: If you want to wake up earlier, go to bed earlier!